trento-project/docs/guides/release/github_release/github-release.md

 ### Step Three: Version Bump

 1. **Version Upgrade:**

    - Search for the current version in the project and perform a version bump.
-2. **Create Pull Request:**

-   - Create a pull request that includes the changelog and version upgrade.

    Examples: